lanetaylor25/components/README.md

-# pyqtWidgets
+# Components
-custom PyQt widgets for integrations in various projects
+A repository to hold a variety of custom component code that can be used in various projects.